In 1952, construction began on a white marble building to house the Sterling and Francine Clark Art Institute

 .
-Sterling Clark chose Daniel Perry as the architect; Clark himself became highly involved in the building's creation, living in a small apartment in the back galleries of the museum when he and Francine arrived for stays in Williamstown.
-His desire for domestic gallery spaces was manifested in the design, including intimate galleries with large windows providing views of the nearby pond and pastures.
+Sterling Clark chose Daniel Perry as the architect; Clark himself was highly involved in the building's creation, living in a small apartment in the back galleries of the museum when he and Francine arrived for stays in Williamstown.
+His desire for domestically scaled gallery spaces was manifested in the design, including intimate galleries with large windows providing views of the nearby pond and pastures.

-In 1955, the Sterling and Francine Clark Art Institute opened praised its incredibly modern and innovative lighting and climate control systems.
+In 1955, the Sterling and Francine Clark Art Institute opened praised its modern innovative lighting and climate control systems.
 Even with such high praise and expectations, none could have imagined what the Institute would become in the next half-century.

-Offices and restrooms were reconfigured into gallery spaces, allowing the entire first floor of the Museum Building to be dedicated to art.
 Selldorf worked closely with the Clark’s curatorial team on the selection of wall colors and finishes for the reinstalled galleries and designed new cabinets and furniture throughout the building.
 New environmental systems and lighting were installed bringing the building to state of the art museum standards.
-In keeping with Sterling Clark’s tastes, side windows and skylights still bathe the artwork in natural light and offer visitors pastoral views of the surrounding landscape.
+In keeping with Sterling Clark’s tastes, windows and skylights still bathe the artwork in natural light and offer visitors pastoral views of the surrounding landscape.